- Home

 Mentorship Opportunities for Research and Engagement (MORE)

-MORE seeks to provide opportunities for Northwestern graduate students and postdocs to mentor and empower high school students interested in STEM.
-This mentorship takes a variety of forms, including one-on-one mentoring for independent research projects throughout the year, group discussion panels on STEM careers and research, participating as a judge in science fairs, and MORE!
-These are hosted virtually or on site at local Chicago high schools such as Niles West, ETHS, and CMSA.
+MORE is a student organization that provides opportunities for all Northwestern graduate students and postdocs to mentor and empower high school students interested in STEM.
+This mentorship takes a variety of forms, including one-on-one mentoring for independent research projects, group discussion panels on STEM careers and research, and MORE!
 We would love to have you on board with us to participate in outreach activities and help inspire the next generation of STEM students!

 - Email: more@u.northwestern.edu